charlieb954/mortgagepy/README.md

 **mortgagepy** is a python library used to work out common mortgage calculations including captial repayments, total cost of ownership and single month interest.

+**NOTE: This repository is still in development and the primary purpose is to understand good python packaging practices.
+The maths is not guaranteed, any contributions would be greatly appreciated!**

 ## Installation

 To install `mortgagepy` use the following command: